Are you tired of the hype in the fantasy football industry?

 3) Regarding upside picks, fantasy football is about making educated guesses… we’ll look at this more next, but guessing the top defense is no harder than guessing who the late-round, upside WR will be.

-Because defenses are not very predictable, but the top three kickers are surprisingly predictable, kickers are actually more valuable and more worthy of an earlier-round pick.
+Because defenses are not very predictable, but the top three kickers are surprisingly predictable, kickers are actually more worthy of an earlier-round pick.

 Most leagues see defenses drafted in the 15th round and kickers drafted in the 16th round.
 But now you know better!